viacheslav-chugunov/minecraft-splash-widget/README.md

 # Minecraft Splash Widget

 ## General
-The application shows various splashes from the main menu of the game "Minecraft."
-The splash is updated every hour.
+The application shows various splashes from the main menu of the game "Minecraft".
 All splashes are taken from the original game.
+The splash updates every hour or immediately, after click on widget.

 <p align="center">
   <img src="https://github.com/viacheslav-chugunov/minecraft-splash-widget/blob/main/images/preview.png" width="250" >